 For archeological finds that may be National Register-eligible but cannot be adequately recorded during a short cessation of work (typically one hour or less per find) and cannot be otherwise avoided, the Consulting Archeologist will notify the on-site Supervisor and request a halt to construction activities near the find.
-The Consulting Archeologist shall notify the Project Preservation Officer (PPO), who shall in turn notify the NYSHPO, other stakeholders and Tribal Nations, as appropriate within 24 hours of the initial reporting of the finds, per the Certificate Conditions 110 and 111.
-During this time, work in the immediate vicinity of the find must halt and the area of concern fenced or otherwise protected from construction activities.
+The Consulting Archeologist shall notify the Project Preservation Officer (PPO), who shall in turn notify the Certificate/Permit Holder (TDI/CHPE), NY SHPO, the US Army Corps of Engineers (USACE), DPS, other stakeholders and Tribal Nations, as appropriate within 24 hours of the initial reporting of the finds, per the Certificate Conditions 110 and 111 and USACE Permit NAN-2009-01089-M7, General Conditions C. During this time, work in the immediate vicinity of the find must halt and the area of concern fenced or otherwise protected from construction activities.
 Once the area is secured, activity adjacent to the find may continue during the consultation process.
-Per 36 CFR Part 800.13(b)(3), NYSHPO, other stakeholders and Tribal Nations will have 48 hours from the time of notification to respond.
+Per 36 CFR Part 800.13(b)(3), NY SHPO, other stakeholders and Tribal Nations will have 48 hours from the time of notification to respond.